-When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the Board of Directors.
+When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.

-Responsibilities of the Board of Directors for the consolidated financial statements
+Responsibilities of those charged with governance for the consolidated financial statements

-These consolidated financial statements and the Group's undertaking to operate in accordance with Islamic Sharia Rules and Principles are the responsibility of the Group's Board of Directors.
+These consolidated financial statements and the Group's undertaking to operate in accordance with Islamic Sharia Rules and Principles are the responsibility of the Board of Directors.

-The Board of Directors is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the FAS as modified by CBB and the Bahrain Commercial Companies Law number (21) of 2001, as amended (the Commercial Companies Law), CBB Rulebook (Volume 4 and applicable provisions of Volume 6) and for such internal control as the Board of Directors determines is necessary to enable the preparation of the consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the FAS and the Bahrain Commercial Companies Law number (21) of 2001, as amended (the "Commercial Companies Law"), the Central Bank of Bahrain ("CBB") Rulebook (Volume 4 and applicable provisions of Volume 6) and for such internal control as the Board of Directors determines is necessary to enable the preparation of the consolidated financial statements that are free from material misstatement, whether due to fraud or error.